-- 8.2 The site lies outside the defined settlement boundary of Nursling and is therefore within the 'countryside'.
-For development outside settlement boundaries (unless covered by other Local Plan policies) (criterion a), it must be essential to be located in the countryside (criterion b), or there are material considerations to justify permission contrary to this Policy. - 8.3 In determining an appeal for a similar application (Mill Lane, Nursling) previous application the Inspector confirmed that whilst there is no specific policy relating to power generation infrastructure, Policy COM2 is a strategic policy relating to all forms of development. - 8.4 There are no specific policies relating to the proposed development.
-As a result in order to comply with Policy COM2 it would need to be essential for the proposed development to be located in the countryside.
+- 8.3 The site lies outside the defined settlement boundaries of Chilworth, and North Baddesley and is therefore within the 'countryside'.
+For development outside settlement boundaries (unless covered by other Local Plan policies) (criterion a), it must be essential to be located in the countryside (criterion b), or there are material considerations to justify permission contrary to this Policy. - 8.4 In determining an appeal for a similar application (Mill Lane, Nursling) the Inspector confirmed that whilst there is no specific policy relating to power generation infrastructure, Policy COM2 is a strategic policy relating to all forms of development. - 8.5 There are no specific policies relating to the proposed development.
+As a result, in order to comply with Policy COM2 it would need to be essential for the proposed development to be located in the countryside. - 8.6 Whilst there is no specific policy relevant to the development the Councils paragraph 7.50 of the TVBRLP does state that